How to use phalcon-devtools to accelerate Phalcon development

 Even if the number of columns is reduced due to a version downgrade, the table is not recreated but the columns are deleted using ALTER TABLE, so it is unlikely that the table will become empty

-If you run "phalcon migration generate" without any arguments, it will use version number based versioning.
+Running "phalcon migration generate" without arguments will use version number-based version control.

-If you use the --descr option with generate, it will switch to timestamp based versioning.
+Using the --descr option with generate will switch to timestamp-based version control.

 What makes it confusing is that you can mix both types of migrations